 For customer terminals that can only transmit or receive in a single direction, the echo test cannot be run.

-If the DZ11 is connected to an active device, a pair of H319s is required.
+If the DZ11 is to be connected to an active device, a pair of H319s are required.
 Refer to Appendix A for details on this connection.

-Figure 2-11 BC04R Cable
+Figure 2-6 BC04R Cable